 Now here’s the bad news.
 Madmonq only has 21,2mg of Bacopa per tablet.
 For comparison, Examine.com states that you should take anywhere between 300-1500mg of Bacopa for it to work.

-Even if you do take the efficient dosage of Bacopa, don’t expect it to work right away.
-It can take up to 12 weeks for it to yield all of its goodness.
+Even if you take the effective dosage of Bacopa, don’t expect it to work right away.
+It can take up to 12 weeks for it to really kick you into high gear mentally.

 Rhodiola is yet another adaptogen in Madmonq.
 This one has some unique benefits, in regard to combating mental and physical fatigue.
 (5)